icgrp/ese532_handouts/ese532_handouts/hw5/homework_submission.md

         ```{hint}
          We are just asking for a Resource Bound analysis here.

          In the F1 instance, our HLS logic gets implemented inside a "shell".
 The shell consumes about 20% of the FPGA resources, and that includes the PCIe Gen3 X16, DMA engine, DRAM controller interface, ChipScope (Virtual JTAG) and other health monitoring and image loading logic.
-The rest 80% of the resources is available for the HLS code you write.
+The remaining 80% of the resources is available for the HLS code you write.

          How many copies of the each design can you fit in the resources available in F1 shell?
 What throughput does each design achieve?
         ```